simmatrix/laravel-mass-mailer/README.md

 ## Installation

-In your project's `composer.json`, add the following to the `require` key.
+Add this package to your project's `composer.json` file by running the following command

 ```
 composer require simmatrix/laravel-mass-mailer
 ```

-Run the following command to install the package
+Install the package by running the following command

 ```
 composer update